Cray-HPE/docs-csm/install/prepare_site_init.md

 <a name="push-to-a-remote-repository"></a>
 #### 5.1 Push to a Remote Repository

-It is **strongly recommended** to that the site-init repository be maintained off-cluster.
+It is **strongly recommended** that the site-init repository be maintained off-cluster.
 Add a remote repository and push the baseline configuration on `master` branch to a corresponding remote branch.